pawelc/docs/toread_finance.md

-2006 - decision rules and maximum initial withdrawal rates 2006 - Foreign exchange a practical guide to the FX markets 2006 - Modeling asymmetric exchange rate dependence 2007 - Implied correlation from VaR
+2006 - decision rules and maximum initial withdrawal rates 2006 - Foreign exchange a practical guide to the FX markets 2006 - Modeling asymmetric exchange rate dependence 2006 - Reinforcement Learning for Optimized Trade Execution 2007 - Implied correlation from VaR
 2007 - Statistical Arbitrage: Algorithmic Trading Insights and Techniques 2008 - Market Risk Analysis (Book)
+2008 - S. Mike and J. D. Farmer, “An empirical behavioral model of liquidity and volatility,” Journal of Economic Dynamics and Control, 32, (2008), pp. 200–234]
-2009 - Bid-Ask Spreads: Measuring Trade Execution Costs in Financial Markets 2008 - Stocks as Lotteries: The Implications of Probability Weighting for Security Prices 2009 - Quantitative Trading: How to Build Your Own Algorithmic Trading Business 2011 - Evaluating value-at-risk models via quantile regression 2017 - Modelling and mitigation of Flash Crashes
+2009 - Bid-Ask Spreads: Measuring Trade Execution Costs in Financial Markets 2008 - Stocks as Lotteries: The Implications of Probability Weighting for Security Prices 2009 - Quantitative Trading: How to Build Your Own Algorithmic Trading Business 2009 - A Note on Trader Sharpe Ratios
+2009 - De Miguel, V., L. Garlappi, and R. Uppal (2009): “Optimal versus naive diversification: How inefficient is the 1/N portfolio strategy?”
+Review of Financial Studies, Vol. 22, pp. 1915–1953
+2011 - Evaluating value-at-risk models via quantile regression 2011 - R. Cont, “Statistical modeling of high-frequency financial data,” IEEE Signal Processing  Magazine, 28, (2011), pp. 16–25
+2017 - Modelling and mitigation of Flash Crashes
 2017 - Transaction Costs by Ed Tricker, Saurabh Srivastava, Marci Mitchell 2010 - The devil is in the tails: actuarial mathematics and the subprime mortgage crisis